Lawrence leads No. 1 Clemson past Syracuse 41-6

 SYRACUSE, N.Y.
+(AP) — Clemson quarterback Trevor Lawrence was forced to be a spectator a year ago when a hard hit to the helmet knocked him out in the second quarter of his first college start.
+This time he left in the fourth quarter with the game well in hand.

-(AP) — Trevor Lawrence threw for three touchdowns and ran for another and top-ranked Clemson beat nemesis Syracuse 41-6 on Saturday night.
+Lawrence threw for a career-high 395 yards and three touchdowns, ran for another, and top-ranked Clemson smothered nemesis Syracuse 41-6 on Saturday night.

+“It felt good.
+It felt good to be able to finish,” said Lawrence, who scored untouched from a yard out after a nifty fake to give the Tigers a 14-0 lead in the first quarter.
+Anytime you win a game like that, convincingly, it’s just awesome.”

 Clemson (3-0, 2-0 Atlantic Coast Conference) has won 18 straight games, a school record and the longest streak in the nation.
 It’s the second-longest winning streak by an ACC member in conference history, trailing a 29-game run by Florida State from 2012-14.